nourbatniji/Rick-Morty-React-Task/README.md

 # Rick and Morty React Task

-This project is a simple React + TypeScript application built as a technical task for the Axsos bootcamp.
+This project is a simple React + TypeScript application built as a technical task.
 It uses the public Rick and Morty API to display characters, search for characters by name, and view detailed information about each character.

 ## Features